poyea/grimoire/coding/two-pointers.typ

 ```

 *Greedy choice:* Always move pointer with smaller height.
 Moving larger height can never improve area (width decreases, height stays ≤ min).

+*See also:* Greedy (for proving correctness of greedy strategies), Dynamic Programming (for problems where greedy doesn't work)

 == Two-Pointer Performance